Q1. Fill in the blanks:

-Ans : The handle of screw is made up of insulator, which does allow to current to flow.
+Ans: The handle of the screw is made up of an insulator, which does allow to current to flow.
 That is why the bulb is not glowing.
-A Free web support in Education 2.

-Ans : A switch is a simple device that either breaks the circuit or completes it.
-The switches used in lighting of electric bulbs and other devices in homes work on the same principle.
-In radio, TV, mobiles, torch and electric toys have in built switches.
+Ans: A switch is a simple device that either breaks the circuit or completes it.
+The switches used in the lighting of electric bulbs and other devices in homes work on the same principle.
+In radio, TV, mobiles, torch and electric toys have inbuilt switches.

-Ques 6: Would the bulb glow after completing the circuit shown in Fig. if instead of safety pin we use an eraser?
+Q6.
+Would the bulb glow after completing the circuit shown in Fig. if instead of a safety pin we use an eraser?

-Ans : Eraser is insulator, so circuit will not complete.
-As a result the bulb will not glow.
+Ans: Eraser is an insulator, so the circuit will not complete.
+As a result, the bulb will not glow.

-Ques 7: Would the bulb glow in the circuit shown in Fig.
+Q7.
+Would the bulb glow in the circuit shown in Fig?

-Ans : Both the wire are connected to only one terminal of the bulb, so current will not flow through the bulb and it would not glow.
-We should make a correction as follows:
+Ans: Both the wire are connected to only one terminal of the bulb, so the current will not flow through the bulb and it would not glow.

-Ans : Since the object allows current to flow and completes the circuit and makes bulb to glow.
+Ans: Since the object allows current to flow and completes the circuit and makes the bulb glow.
 It means the object is a conductor of electricity.

-Ans : Electricians frequently touch copper wires or they may accidentally come in contact with live wires (wires carrying current).
-Since human body is a good conductor, electricians may get shock.
+Ans: Electricians frequently touch copper wires or they may accidentally come in contact with live wires (wires carrying current).
+Since the human body is a good conductor, electricians may get shocked.
 Rubber is an insulator.
 To prevent themselves from electric shock or flow of current, the electricians use rubber gloves while repairing.

-Ans : Without the help of insulators, the use of electrical tools like pliers and screwdrivers will give electric shock to user.
+Ans: Without the help of insulators, the use of electrical tools like pliers and screwdrivers will give an electric shock to the user.
 Wood and plastics are insulators and help in avoiding direct contact with electric current.
 When electricians touch these live electric wires with these tools covered with plastic or rubber, current does not flow in their body making safer them from any accident.